RWS/studio-api-docs/apiconcepts/releasenotes/tradosstudio2022sr2.md

 > [!NOTE]
 >
-> Starting with <Var:ProductNameWithEdition> SR2, if you are building a standalone application that consumes Project Automation APIs that require a license, you must call `LicenseManager.ReleaseLicense()` before the application exits.
+> Starting with <Var:ProductNameWithEdition> SR2, when developing a standalone application using Project Automation APIs that require a license, make sure to call `LicenseManager.ReleaseLicense()` before the application exits.
 See [Project Automation Overview](../projectautomation/overview.md) for more details.